Have you recently booked a ticket to visit Korea in the Spring? Congratulations! You’ve made a wise decision, and you are in for a treat.

 For more information on cherry blossoms in Korea, check out this article!

 Seoul Lotus Lantern Festival – 연등회

 The Seoul Lotus Lantern Festival takes place in spring to coincide with Buddha’s birthday.
-Although Buddha’s birthday falls on May 14th, the actual lantern parade occurs two weeks before on April 28th.
+Although Buddha’s birthday falls on May 14th, the actual lantern parade occurs slightly before on May 11.
 In the evening, thousands of people walk along Jong-ro, a major street in central Seoul, each holding a lantern and creating a magnificent site to behold for passerby.

 If you don’t have the chance to see the parade for yourself, then try and visit Jogyesa temple or Cheongye stream during the week to see the paper lanterns on display after the fact.
 More details can be found on the festival website.

 Jindo Miracle Sea Road Festival – 진도 신비의바닷길축제

 According to many religions, when Moses parted the sea it was a true miracle.
 A similar phenomenon occurs naturally on the island of Jindo in the south-west of Korea.
 Once a year, the strong neap tide pulls the sea away revealing a path, almost three kilometers long, from Jindo to the nearby Modo Island.
 The resulting phenomena is extremely unusual, so people gather from all over the country to marvel at the parting of the sea.

 The festival coincides with the parting of the sea.
 In 2018 it runs from May 16 to May 19, you can find more details on the festival website.